truegoodcraft/business_project/docs/SOT.md

 * Enum validation for `item_type` or stricter dedupe constraints for contacts (e.g., `(name, organization_id)`).
 * `organization_id` FK action (`SET NULL` / cascade / restrict).
 * SPDX variant (`AGPL-3.0-only` vs `AGPL-3.0-or-later`) for headers.
+* Exact current DB filename under the repo working directory (only the location category is specified; see §11, §13).

 ---